puppetlabs/pupperware/commercial/README.md

 ## Running tests

+### Running tests locally
+This repo contains some simple tests that can be run with [RSpec](http://rspec.info).
+To run these tests you need to have Ruby, Docker, and Docker Compose installed on the machine where you're running the tests.
+The tests depend on the 'rspec' and 'json' rubygems.
+The tests are known to run on at least ruby 1.9.3-p551 and as new as ruby 2.4.3p205.

+**NOTE** These tests will start and stop the cluster running from the current checkout of Pupperware, so be careful where you run them from.

+To run the tests:
+1. `bundle install --with test`
+2. `bundle exec rspec spec`

+### Tests using Bolt
 This repo contains some simple tests that can be run with [bolt](https://puppet.com/docs/bolt/0.x/bolt.html) To run the tests you need to set a few things up first: